- Have you named an executor (also known as a personal representative)? Do you have an alternate in case your first choice is unavailable?

 You will need to name someone you trust to assist you if you cannot handle your own affairs, as well as someone to distribute your assets upon your death.
 If you have minor children you will need to decide upon guardians for your children.

 This is the basic information that you will need to get started on your estate plan.
-Most of my clients are pleasantly surprised at how easy it is to get their affairs in order.
+Most of our clients are pleasantly surprised at how easy it is to get their affairs in order.
 Most estates are planned and documents signed in just two or three appointments.

 Getting Started on Your Plan